Peer2Panel/blockhouse/README.md

 *Note that we do not copy nor compete with RealT (https://realt.co/), but rather position ourself as a complementary project.
 We aim to be a marketplace where users can exchange and list their RealEstate tokens, and leverage the full benefits of Defi with their illiquid assets.
 We act as a market maker, and combine tokens from different protocols with real estate partners in different countries.
 (Switzerland, US)*

 ## Contracts
-NEAR Testnet:
-- *EstateT contract address: XXX*
-- *MarketPlace contract address: XXX*

-NEAR Mainet:
+Aurora Mainet:
-- *EstateT contract address: XXX*
+- *HouseT contract address: XXX*
 - *MarketPlace contract address: XXX*

 ### TODO: (Aurelien)